KyleRego/KyleRego.github.io/collections/_software_development_notes/service-oriented-design.markdown

 A service is a system that responds to HTTP requests.
 A broader definition may be a system that provides some functionality through a standard interface.
 This book generally uses the first definition and focuses on services which follow a RESTful paradigm.

-## First example

-The hello world example of this book is a simple user management service implemented using Sinatra and ActiveRecord.
-A client library for using the service is implemented with Typhoeus, an HTTP library created by the book's author.
-User management is a good example of something which may be extracted to a service.
-If an organisation has many applications to log in to, extracting the logic of this to a single service used by all of them as a single sign on point is worth considering.

-Tests are written for the public interface of the service and also the client library using RSpec.
-The client tests make calls to the service, so the service needs to be running locally for the tests to pass.
-This is favored over mocking the service responses.

 # Service-oriented design

 A service-oriented approach provides many advantages, but it does require more up-front design around how to separate logic and data in an application.
 Amazon's service-oriented approach to its internal systems informed its development of Amazon Web Services.
 The parts of a Rails application that are best extracted to services are those with the most stable and well understood requirements.